benharold/voltage/README.md

 - [ ] Pre-load receiving address for "Get Money" button
 - [ ] Validate lightning invoices
 - [ ] Use a single socket instance for all RPC calls
+- [ ] Remove `Faker` as a dependency in the Voltage target.
+It should only be required in tests.
+- [ ] Figure out code signing

 ## Usage